 It’s all about frame of mind

 So, with after-school time, try and get kids to take advantage of the new opportunity that awaits!
 Encourage them to try something new if that has traditionally been a struggle; dive deeper into a school topic if a certain area is now proving to be a struggle.

-Whether it’s through one of the activities above, or something entirely different, try to embrace the scenario presented and challenge yourself and your kids to come out better, stronger, or smarter on the other side!
+Whether it’s through one of the after-school activities above, or something entirely different, try to embrace the scenario presented and challenge yourself and your kids to come out better, stronger, or smarter on the other side!